spellshape/cli/docs/versioned_docs/version-v0.25.2/contributing/templates/02-tutorial-template.md

-# How To [Build/Create/Do Something] in Ignite CLI
+# How To [Build/Create/Do Something] in Spellshape CLI

 <!--
-Use this tutorial template as a quick starting point when writing Ignite CLI how-to tutorials.
+Use this tutorial template as a quick starting point when writing Spellshape CLI how-to tutorials.

 After you review the template, delete the comments and begin writing your outline or article.
 Examples of Markdown formatting syntax are provided at the bottom of this template.